-In addition, the board of directors meeting of December 4, 2014 transformed 3,000 BSPCE2014 into 3,000 BSA2014 for a Medical Director at the subsidiary ERYTECH Pharma Inc. in accordance with Annex IV-BSA2014 Regulations, as recorded in the minutes.
+In addition, the board of directors meeting of December 4, 2014 transformed 3,000 BSPCE2014 into 3,000 BSA2014 for a medical director of the Company's subsidiary, ERYTECH Pharma, Inc., in accordance with Annex IV-BSA2014 Regulations, as recorded in the minutes.
 This allocation is conditional upon the recruitment of a person to this position.
 As this suspensive clause has not yet been lifted, these BSA2014 had no accounting effect on the 2014 financial year.